rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 ![Image of header](https://github.com/rbastronomy/God-of-War-Speedrun-Wiki/blob/main/images/gowascension.jpg)
 - - - -
 # **Index**
+God of War: Ascension glitches & tricks.

-God of War: Ascension glitch & things of interest guide
+Based on the God of War: Ascension glitch FAQ v.1.3 that was completed in 9.10.2024.
-v.
-1.2 - completed 16.
-9. 2015

-Written and partially discovered by AKheon

 # Table of Contents